glhr/HDR-Finger-vein/matlab/code_HDR/README.md

 - The HDRtests file can be used to execute the HDR algorithm on a single dataset.
 - The global_hdr file runs the algorithm on datasets number 4 to 17 and also includes vein extraction.
+- The getWindows file defines the window size used for the moving mean filter in the two files above.